WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 Your body becomes one with shadowy magic.
 While you have Shadowform active, you can move through creatures and objects as though they were difficult terrain.
 If you end your turn inside an object, you take 1d10 force damage.

 In addition, you can manipulate even the strongest of minds.
-If you would try to inflict the frightened or charmed conditions on a creature who would be immune, the creature is treated as if it is frightened or charmed for the purpose of your priest abilities, and gains disadvantage on ability checks while you are in their line of sight.
+After trying to inflict the frightened or charmed conditions on a creature that is immune to them, until the end of your next turn the creature is treated as if it is frightened or charmed for the purpose of your priest abilities, and gains disadvantage on ability checks while you are in their line of sight for this duration.

 <div class='footnote footnote-white'>PART 1 | CLASSES</div>
 <img src='https://www.gmbinder.com/images/AqgsnIF.jpg' style='position:absolute; top:700px; left:80px; width:800px; ' />